CoScale/docs/_docs_agent/install.md

 <p class="text-center"><img src="{{ site.baseurl }}/gfx/getting-started/install-agent/agent_detection_install.png" alt="CoScale agent detection install widget" /></p>

 When you see this screen the agent is installed successfully.
 It will start downloading all configured plugins, check the configuration and start sending data to our platform.
 You can get an overview of installed agents on the `Datasources` > `Installed` page, accessible through the sidebar.
 Any configuration problems we detect will be shown here.
 To get more information, click on the service.

-## Time for the next step
-Now that we have installed the agent it is time to integrate with third-party components, click the button below to get started.

-<a href="{{ site.baseurl }}/getting-started/install-third-party" class="btn btn-primary btn-lg btn-block spacing-top">Step 4: Configuring Third party resources</a>